#{ServerName}

 If you do decide to take your dog from the UK, most airlines have very specific regulations about what cage your dog can travel in when in the hold.
 Generally speaking, you can't use the open metal style of crate you may have at home.
 Vari kennels – the plastic type with a top and bottom secured by clips – tend to be approved by most airlines or you can buy crates directly from air transporters or the airline, usually of the plastic or wooden variety.

-If you use an air transport company, they will line the crates with special bedding to make sure that dogs remain dry throughout the journey; when using your own crate, put a vet bed or similar in which will have the same effect.
-Don't worry about hydration - airline regulations state that each crate must have a water container that can be filled from the outside so that airport staff can fill them as and when necessary.
+If you use an air transport company, they will line the crates with special bedding to make sure that dogs remain dry throughout the journey; when using your own crate, put in a vet bed or similar which will have the same effect.
+Don't worry about hydration – airline regulations state that each crate must have a water container that can be filled from the outside so that airport staff can fill them as and when necessary.

-Dedicated human alert:
+Dedicated human alert

 Man holding dog in cage at airport